ankitects/anki-manual/src/importing/packaged-decks.md

 or, on the other hand, never update existing objects.

 Also, if both you and the deck author modified the same notetype, you can now decide to _merge_ the two versions.
-This will preserve all templates and fields contained by either one, but require a full sync and may mark other existing notes as modified.
+This will preserve all templates and fields contained in either one, but will require a full sync, and may mark other existing notes as modified.

 #### Note to Deck Authors